mongodb/docs/source/includes/project-settings-ui.rst

       .. note::

-          Only a user with the :authrole:`Project Owner` role for the project or the :authrole:`Organization Owner` role for the project's organization can edit the project name.
+          You must have the :authrole:`Project Owner` role for the project or the :authrole:`Organization Owner` role for the project's organization to edit the project name.

   * - :guilabel:`Project Time Zone`